About Us

 What is the Education for Peace Foundation?

-Education for Peace is an international, non-governmental foundation creating a thriving education system in Gaza.
+Education for Peace is an international, non-governmental foundation creating a thriving education system in conflict-affected regions.
 A strictly apolitical and non-religious organisation, it is rooted with local leadership and supported by a global coalition of governments, multilateral agencies, educators, and civil society.

 Its mission is to provide safe, high-quality schooling for every child and to build a model of education that can be replicated in conflict-affected regions worldwide.